jan-hendrik-lang/MemoryInvestigator/README.md

 ### 1. Data Input

-Upload memory dump files (`.raw`, `.vmem`, `.vmsn`) and provide project details.
+Upload memory dump files (`.raw`, `.vmem`, `.vmsn` `.mem`) and provide project details.
 The upload could take a while, alternatively files can be transferred manually to `O:\01_memory`.
 This is especially recommended for large files.
 Do not upload more than one memory dump (expecting a `.vmem` could require a corresponding `.vmsn` File).
 If a requirement is not fulfilled (e.g. missing memory dump) not all pages or buttons will be available.

 ![Data Input](screenshots/data_input.jpg)